plabayo/learn-rust-101/src/guide/learn-rust/README.md

 It's honestly an amazing book, you won't regret picking it up, be it your only beginner Rust book or just one of many angles.

+That said, even if you skip the "learning material" from the first parts of this guide, because you're using this book, you might never the less want to look into and reference the earlier chapters for inspirational material, both for learning even more, as well as getting inspiration on the things you can build for fun, learning purposes or profit.

 ### Even more Alternative or Companion resources

 [Welcome to Comprehensive Rust 🦀 - Comprehensive Rust 🦀](https://google.github.io/comprehensive-rust/): a small bootcamp course by Google focused on Android Engineers.
 Most of it is however applicable to anyone coming to Rust from another language and could be a great alternative or companion for some of the resources above.